svnk/manager-READMEs/index.md

 * [Luc Levesque of Trip Advisor, on Frequent Evaluations](https://www.nytimes.com/2013/08/02/business/luc-levesque-of-trip-advisor-on-frequent-evaluations.html) nytimes interview on his README
 * Brennan McEachran wrote about [12 “Manager READMEs”](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe) on Hackenoon, where he added his notes on the readmes.
 * Jillian Gora wrote [How to Set Expectations With Your Team](https://soapboxhq.com/blog/modern-manager-community/how-to-set-expectations-with-your-team) on Soapbox
+* [Our 6 Must Reads For Creating and Accelerating Trust on Teams](http://firstround.com/review/our-6-must-reads-for-creating-and-accelerating-trust-on-teams/) on Firstround contains a section explainign that "user guides" build trust.